What do we mean by the Share Purchase Agreement in India? Share Purchase Agreement in case of N...

 The market players making use of the alternative credit scores have realized several growth opportunities, which are as follow:

 Ensuring data accuracy and objectives for which data has been segregated should be of paramount importance.
-Additionally, alternative credit scores are still in their infant stage and their successful adoption is yet to happen on the global scale.
+Additionally, alternative credit scores are still in their infant stage and their successful adoption is yet to happen on a global scale.

 The wide variety of alternative credit score models makes it more complex for the average applicant in choosing the right option so as to get efficient scoring.
 Moreover, there are chances of manipulation since an applicant could create the impression of wealth, which is not present in reality.
 A balance should be created between the new methods and traditional factors, such as income and savings, in order to ensure accuracy and mitigate risk.